 Reaction & Thoughts:

-If you love Stanwyck’s “tough-as-nails” movie persona, you’ll definitely enjoy So Big!, written by J. Grubb Alexander and Robert Lord, directed by William A. Wellman — she’s terrific!
+If you love Stanwyck’s “tough-as-nails” movie persona, you’ll definitely enjoy So Big! — she’s terrific!
 Stanwyck convincingly plays the main character at various stages in her life; from naive teenager to world-weary old woman.
-Director Wellman (Night Nurse and Lady of Burlesque), who made half-a-dozen movies with Stanwyck, didn’t have the resources of George Stevens’s 1956 adaptation of Ferber’s Giant, but he is able to show the scope of the human struggle.
+Director William A. Wellman (Night Nurse and Lady of Burlesque), who made half-a-dozen movies with Stanwyck, didn’t have the resources of George Stevens’s 1956 adaptation of Ferber’s Giant, but he is able to show the scope of the human struggle.

-The film is also notable as costume designer Orry-Kelly’s first Hollywood production.
+The film is also notable as costume designer Orry-Kelly’s (Les Girls and Some Like it Hot) first Hollywood production.
 He soon became one of Warner’s key contract artists, and one of the industry’s most celebrated designers.

 Conclusions & Final Thoughts: